aaronpkelly/rust-wasm-yew-single-page-application/README.md

 # about the dockerfile

+There have been optimisations made to get this image building fast.

-There is no command in Rust to pre-build dependencies, so that would mean:
+There is no command in Rust to pre-build dependencies, so that means:

-- the dependency compilation stage could not be pre-built and cached
+- the dependency compilation stage can not be pre-built and cached
 - any updates to the files in `./src` would trigger a full recompilation of the dependencies

-The solution is to add a dummy `./src/lib.rs` file in order to get the dependencies built and get that stage cached in Docker.
+The solution is to create a dummy `./src/lib.rs` during the docker build phase, in order to get the dependencies built and get that stage cached in Docker.

+Currently I'm not using `cargo build --release`, so I think there's even more optimiations that can be made around this.

+This is a good guide: https://shaneutt.com/blog/rust-fast-small-docker-image-builds/